isabelkvaughan/BidWise/README.md

 ## Description

-BidWise is a comprehensive mobile application designed to provide users with a platform to engage in online auctions, view and bid on a wide range of items, as well as create their own auctions to sell their preloved goods.
+BidWise is a comprehensive desktop and mobile application designed to provide users with a platform to engage in online auctions, view and bid on a wide range of items, as well as create their own auctions to sell their preloved goods.
 The app offers a convenient and user-friendly interface that facilitates the buying and selling process.

 Here are some key features and benefits of using BidWise: